taishi-i/awesome-japanese-nlp-resources/README.md

  * [vrchatbot](https://github.com/Geson-anko/vrchatbot) - VRChatにAI Botを作るためのリポジトリ
  * [gptuber-by-langchain](https://github.com/karakuri-ai/gptuber-by-langchain) - GPTがYouTuberをやります
  * [openai-chatfriend](https://github.com/supershaneski/openai-chatfriend) - A chatbox application built using Nuxt 3 powered by Open AI Text completion endpoint.
 You can select different personality of your AI friend.
 The default will respond in Japanese.
 You can use this app to practice your Nihongo skills!
+ * [chrome-ext-translate-to-hiragana-with-chatgpt](https://github.com/franzwong/chrome-ext-translate-to-hiragana-with-chatgpt) - This Chrome extension can translate selected Japanese text to Hiragana by using ChatGPT.

 |Name|downloads/week|total downloads|stars|